Mil Mi-8: Design and development

 The Soviet military originally showed little interest in the Mi-8 until the Bell UH-1's involvement in the Vietnam War became widely publicised as a great asset to the United States, allowing troops to move swiftly in and out of a battlefield and throughout the country.
 It was only then that the Soviet military rushed a troop-carrying variant of the Mil Mi-8 into production.
 By 1967, it had been introduced into the Soviet Air Force as the Mi-8.

 There are numerous variants, including the Mi-8T, which, in addition to carrying 24 troops, is armed with rockets and anti-tank guided missiles.
 The Mil Mi-17 export version is employed by around 20 countries; its equivalent in Russian service in the Mi-8M series.
 The only visible differences between the Mi-8 and Mi-17 are A) the position of the tail rotor (Mi-8 right side, Mi-17 left side), B) the shape of the exhausts (Mi-8 circular, Mi-17 oval), and C) Dust shields in front of engine air intakes for the Mi-17.
 Also Mi-17 has some improved armour plating for its crew.
 The naval Mil Mi-14 version is also derived from the Mi-8.

-The Mi-8 is constantly improving and the newest version still remains in production in 2024.
+The Mi-8 is constantly being improved and the newest version still remains in production in 2024.
 However the second generation of the Mi-8 was changed to a tractor-tail rotor configuration as this configuration has increased yaw authority from the upwards advancing tail rotor blades into the downwash.
 The increase of the airspeed flowing over the rotor blades increases overall tail rotor effectiveness and yaw authority, whereas with the 'Pusher' tail rotor configuration the advancing rotor blade moves downwards.
 This decreases the airspeed across the rotor blade, reducing its overall effective yaw authority.